All Episodes

 My thinking is to say thank you for whatever it is that you gave to me.

-So we've got that, and I do want to talk about gouging as well and these all the investigations.
+So we've got that, and I do want to talk about gouging as well and all the investigations.

-So and we'll take your phone calls when we come back.
+And we'll take your phone calls when we come back.

-We've got uh the governor of uh Missouri, Matt Blunt, writing to the Wall Street Journal about uh about uh uh about his view of of gouging gouging a little may be okay in his view.
+We've got the governor of Missouri, Matt Blunt, writing to the Wall Street Journal about his view of gouging.

-Well, I'm kind of I'll read his words for you.
+Well, I'm kind of, I'll read his words for you.

 And about the fact that we don't have any refineries.